Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Ribbon lake

 Glaciers erode the valley into the typical U-shape.
 These lakes are typically long, thin and deep as a result of compressing flow, as this ice is likely to have come from an area of high incline to a more expansive area.
-This means that the ice is more likely to move faster and pushed into a thinner area downstream, so is more likely to erode vertically rather than laterally.
-This depression (or **rock basin**) is then refilled with water after a glacier retreats.
-More detail over at [Ullswater ](#ullswater) in the Lake District case study section.
+This means that the ice is more likely to move faster and pushed into a thinner area downstream, so is more likely to  case study section.

 #### Misfit stream

-A ribbon lake as well as a misfit stream may also be present in the base of the newly-formed glacial trough valley after deglaciation.
+A ribbon lakeerod.
+This depression (or **rock basin**) is then refilled with water after a glacier retreats.  as well as a misfit stream may also be presentthe base of the newly-formed glacial trough valley after deglaciation.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/misfit-stream.jpg =500x670)
 *Misfit stream: Photo from [Mario Álvarez](https://unsplash.com/@mriovisual?utm_source=iBaguette&utm_medium=referral&utm_content=iBaguetteGeographyALevelCheatSheet).*